V. P. Menon

-Vappala Pangunni Menon (30 September 1893 – 31 December 1965) was an Indian civil servant who served as Secretary to the Government of India in the Ministry of the States, under Sardar Patel to integrate 562 princely states.
+Vappala Pangunni Menon (/ml/) (30 September 1893 – 31 December 1965) was an Indian civil servant who served as Secretary to the Government of India in the Ministry of the States, under Sardar Patel to integrate 562 princely states.
 By appointment from Viceroy and Governor-General of India Wavell, he also served as Secretary to the Governor-General (Public) and later as Secretary to the Interim Government of India (Cabinet).
-He also was the Constitutional Adviser and Political Reforms Commissioner to the last three successive Viceroy's (Note: Linlithgow, Wavell and Mountbatten.) during British rule in India.
+He also was the Constitutional Adviser and Political Reforms Commissioner to the last three successive Viceroys (Note: Linlithgow, Wavell and Mountbatten.) during British rule in India.

 In May 1948, at the initiative of V. P. Menon, a meeting was held in Delhi between the Rajpramukhs of the princely unions and the States Department, at the end of which the Rajpramukhs signed new Instruments of Accession which gave the Government of India the power to pass laws in respect of all matters that fell within the seventh schedule of the Government of India Act 1935.

 He played a vital role in India's partition and political integration.
 Later in his life, he became a member of the free-market–oriented Swatantra Party.
 He was a member of the Imperial Secretariat Service.

 Early life and career

 The son of a school headmaster Chunangad Shankara Menon, in Kerala, Pangunni Menon worked as a railway stoker, coal miner and Bangalore tobacco company clerk.
 He dropped out of formal education and never earned high school diploma or a college degree.

-Menon joined the Imperial Secretariat Service and served as Superintendent in the Reforms Office with effect from 15th May 1930.
+Menon joined the Imperial Secretariat Service and served as Superintendent in the Reforms Office with effect from 15 May 1930.
 He later served as Assistant Secretary to the Government of India in the Reforms Office from 1933 to 1934.
-He later served as Under Secretary from 1934 to 1935, Deputy Secretary from 1935 to 1940, Joint secretary to the Government of India from 1941 to 1942.
+He subsequently served as Under Secretary from 1934 to 1935, Deputy Secretary from 1935 to 1940, Joint Secretary to the Government of India from 1941 to 1942.
 By working assiduously, encouraged by Edwin Montagu, Menon rose through the ranks to become the highest serving Indian officer in British India.

 Vallabhbhai Patel and Menon received by the Governor and Chief Minister of the Central Provinces Ravishankar Shukla at Nagpur.

 V. P. Menon signing the Patiala and East Punjab States Union covenant.

 Lord Mountbatten, N. Gopalaswami Ayyangar and V.P.
 Menon discussing the Hyderabad question at a party on 30 May 1948.

 Menon served as Joint Secretary to the Simla Conference in June 1945.
 In 1946, he was appointed Political Reforms Commissioner to the British Viceroy.